Arbitrary-2912/RaspberryPiCustomObjectDetection/README.md

 ## Running your custom model

 The packages and libraries required to run this file can be installed through bash script by running the command 'sudo sh setup.sh' in terminal.
+Alternitively there is a 'requirements.txt' that can be utilized for installation, or the direct dependencies may be manually installed.

 Run the python file using the command 'python3 detect.py'